Tue, 10/15/2019 - 10:00am

 Because of this, it may be wise to apply to more than one school as you work on your college search.
 But how many applications do you really need to submit?
 College applications cost money and take a significant amount of time, so you want to make sure you aren't being wasteful by applying to too many.

 On the other hand, apply to too few and you may not get accepted.
 So, how can you decide?
-Here are some factors to consider when you find yourself asking, “How many colleges should I apply to?”
+Here are four things to factor in when you find yourself asking, “How many colleges should I apply to?”

-- Safety schools – These are the schools you’re almost guaranteed to be accepted into, and may include schools that accept most applicants.
+These are the schools you’re almost guaranteed to be accepted into and may include schools that accept most applicants.
 They also include schools that are financially safe, meaning schools where you could afford tuition or get substantial student aid.

 As you are applying, you need to make sure that you apply to at least one school in each of these categories.
 Only applying to reach schools could leave you without an acceptance letter and a plan in the fall, but only applying to safety schools could cause you to miss out on excellent opportunities.